Kaipi007/react-weather-app/README.md

 * **Hourly Forecast:** Offers detailed hourly weather predictions.
 * **Location Search:** Allows users to search for weather information by city or location.
 * **Dynamic UI Updates:** Responds to user input and API data seamlessly.
+* **Responsive Design:** Optimized for viewing on a wide range of devices, from small mobile screens to large desktop monitors.
 * **Intuitive Weather Icons/Animations:** Uses a variety of custom icons/animations (like `clear_sky.png`, `rain.png`, `cat.png`, etc.) to visually represent weather conditions.
 * *(Add any other specific features your app might have, e.g., unit conversion, etc.)*